 Another emotion that friends might find difficult to cope with is anger.
 People who have lost a precious loved one will eventually feel very angry.
 The problem with anger is that it may be misdirected.
 The bereaved may feel angry with you because you have healthy, living children.
 Or the anger may be directed at doctors, the health department, God, or anyone who gets in the way.

 Don’t take this anger personally.
 Understand that anger is a natural reaction to such a loss.
 As there is usually no one specifically to blame, the anger looks for a target.

-Counseling can help people who are bereaved but it is not magic.
+Counselling can help people who are bereaved but it is not magic.
 The stages of grief cannot be avoided.
-The counselor reassures the bereaved that what they are going through is normal, and ensures that they don’t get stuck at any stage.
+The counsellor reassures the bereaved that what they are going through is normal, and ensures that they don’t get stuck at any stage.

 Although the parents of the child feel the greatest grief, they are not the only ones affected.
 Grandparents, siblings, other relatives and friends also suffer when the life of a child is lost.
 To some extent, each will go through similar feelings to those of the parents.

 * Realize you will experience a roller coaster of emotions including shock, sadness, guilt, sorrow, anger and helplessness.